franklinhu/finatra-core/README.md

 class MyAdaptedController extends PretendController with FinatraController {
   def handleRequest(request: PretendRequest) = {

     val newRequest = new FinatraRequest(path=rawRequest.getThePath,
                        headers=rawRequest.theHeadersGetThem,
-                       method=rawRequest.whatIsTheMethod)
+                       method=rawRequest.whatIsTheMethod,
+                       body=rawRequest.theBody.getBytes)

     dispatch(newRequest) match {
       case Some(resp) =>
         //remember, this is an Any, so you need to cast it to whatever your framework needs resp.asInstanceOf[Tuple3[Int, String, Map[String, String]]]
       case None =>
         Tuple3(404, "not found", Map())
     }
   }
 }
 ```